 A baby rabbit has the best chance of survival when it is cared for by its mother.
 Before intervening, we want to make sure the rabbit really needs our help.
 Cottontail rabbits nest from March through September and may have as many as four litters per year.
 The average litter contains four to five babies.
 Young rabbits disperse from the nest at 15-20 days old.
 By three weeks of age, they are on their own in the wild and no longer require a mother’s care.
-This means that many times young rabbits that are found on the ground are completely healthy.
+This means that young rabbits found on the ground may be completely healthy.
 Even though they look small, they are not orphans and do not need any human intervention.

 A baby rabbit needs to be rescued for the following reasons:

 - It is bleeding, has an open wound, or has a broken bone.

 - It has been in a cat’s or dog’s mouth.

 - It is covered in fly eggs (these look like small grains of rice).

 - It is cold, wet, or crying nonstop.

 Still unsure if the rabbit you found needs assistance?
 The next step is to determine the age of the rabbit to see if intervention is needed.